AxoKoi/BandurriaJ/README.md

 # BandurriaJ

-Our First Alpha version is released! you can download it for windows here: https://axokoi.com/bandurriaj/
+Our Alpha versions have been released! you can download the latest one at https://github.com/AxoKoi/BandurriaJ/releases We provide executable for Windows 34/64 bits and ubuntu (Although it's not a supported version).

+## What is BandurriaJ?

 Music fan may have a huge amount of physical CDs, LPs, Cassettes.
 BandurriaJ will allow them to manage their full catalogue, providing tagging features and queries possibilities.